Top Tech Tidbits for Thursday, September 9, 2021 - Volume 823

 E.) The Best Text to Speech Extensions for Chrome: (4.1% of all clicks.)

 2) Top Tech Tidbits Sponsorship Packages.
 Two Currrently Available.Please help us to support the ongoing distribution of this publication.
 Join 10 other AT industry leaders in supporting Tidbits and begin reaching over 6,700 assistive technology professionals, educators and enthusiasts each week for just $25 a week.
 There's nothing else quite like it.
 And that's just the exposure that you'll receive.
-The additional marketing benefits are pretty awesome too.
+The additional marketing benefits are pretty amazing too.
 If this sounds intriguing to you, please reach out to our publisher today at: firstname.lastname@example.org ✉.
 Or learn more at:

 3) Top Tech Tidbits Now Seeking Two Paid Editorial Contributors To Join Our Team.
 Deadline Moved Up.
 Both Positons Fully Remote.
 Details Here.We have received so many applications for the originally announced position in just the first week that we have made the decision to move the deadline up to September 15th 2021.
 So there's still time, but the window is now closing.
 In addition, because we have received applications from so many editors that we believe would truly make Tidbits even better than it is today, we have also made the decision to hire a 2nd paid Editorial Contributor from this very same applicant pool, in addition to the 1st paid Editorial Contributor position that we announced last week.
 This 2nd paid Editorial Contributor will now mark our limit to the number of paid editors that Tidbits can sustain at any one time.
 Two.
 In additon to the two that volunteer on behalf of Mind Vault.
 From all of us here at Tidbits I cannot tell you how very excited we are to welcome two new editors aboard.
 And we know that readers are excited too.
 For those of you that have already applied, thank you.
 We are truly humbled.
 We had no idea that so many people wished to be involved in Tidbits.
 But now, we hear you.
 And we will continue to look for ways to get more of you involved.
 For those still interested, we encourage you to apply by or before September 15th 2021.
 Updated information on both positions can now be found here: